juanbecerra0/OpenGL-Boilerplate/README.md

 # OpenGL-Boilerplate

-Boilerplate code for developing 32-bit graphical projects in Windows.
+OpenGL Boilerplate project-template used for creating C++ graphical applications for 32-bit Windows.
 Utilizes the GLEW API to create a context for the OpenGL API.
 This code was developed by following "The Cherno's" OpenGL tutorial series on YouTube, which can be found here:

 https://www.youtube.com/user/TheChernoProject